 As we head into a new school year and prepare our Makerspaces for our students, teachers and school community, I have been thinking a lot about these passions, interests, visions, missions and all of the amazing things I have seen over the summer and throughout the year.

-One of my goals and personal interests this summer has been searching for and gathering up all of the picture books, nonfiction books, biographies, graphic novels, chapter books and other literacy experiences I can find that fit into each one of these special Makerspace categories shown above.
+One of my goals and personal interests this year has been searching for and gathering up all of the picture books, nonfiction books, biographies, graphic novels, chapter books and other literacy experiences I can find that fit into each one of these special Makerspace categories shown above.

 Not only have I gathered these resources together to use in our library and classrooms at Van Meter, I have also been dreaming up ideas on how to bring literacy to life through making with our students this year in each one of these Makerspace categories too.